Batteries FAQ - All Battery Types

 Alkaline or Alkaline Manganese Dioxide cells have many advantages over zinc-carbon cells including up to ten times the ampere-hour capacity at high and continuous drain conditions.
 Also, performance at low temperatures is superior to other conventional aqueous electrolyte primary cells.
 Other significant advantages are longer shelf life, better leakage resistance, and superior low-temperature performance.
 Its more effective, secure seal provides excellent resistance to leakage and corrosion.

-Today, Procell manufactures two alkaline batteries: Procell Alkaline and Procell Alkaline Intense Power.
+Today, Procell manufactures two alkaline batteries: Procell Alkaline Constant and Procell Alkaline Intense.

 Procell dark grey batteries are new and improved compared to prior Procell yellow batteries, with options including: